-Applicable Market Value of Our Common Stock Less than the reference price Settlement Rate 0.3839 shares of our common stock Value of Common Stock Delivered (Based on the Applicable Market Value Thereof) Less than \$50 Greater than or equal to the reference price but less than or equal to the threshold appreciation price A number of shares of our common stock equal to \$50 divided by the applicable marvalue Greater than the threshold appreciation price 0.3134 shares of our common stock Greater than \$50 Early Settlement at Your Election second s Septemb purchase number contract subject t "Descrip the Fixe our com affect th ime prior to 5:00 p.m., New York City time, on the scheduled trading day immediately preceding per 15, 2021, you may settle any or all of your econtracts early, in which case we will deliver a of shares of our common stock per purchase equal to the minimum settlement rate, which is o adjustment as described below under potion of the Purchase Contracts-Adjustments to d Settlement Rates."
-That is, the market value of mon stock on the early settlement date will not be early settlement rate.
-Your right to settle your econtracts prior to the second scheduled trading
+Early Settlement at Your Election

+At any time prior to 5:00 p.m., New York City time, on the second scheduled trading day immediately preceding September 15, 2021, you may settle any or all of your purchase contracts early, in which case we will deliver a number of shares of our common stock per purchase contract equal to the minimum settlement rate, which is subject to adjustment as described below under "Description of the Purchase Contracts-Adjustments to the Fixed Settlement Rates."
+That is, the market value of our common stock on the early settlement date will not affect the early settlement rate.
+Your right to settle your purchase contracts prior to the second scheduled trading day immediately preceding September 15, 2021 is subject to the delivery of your purchase contracts.